 Teach English in Guatemala

-Admiring the view at Earth Lodge—the weekend getaway from Guate.
+Admiring the view at Earth Lodge—the getaway from Guate.

 While many people could not point to it on a map, for me, Guatemala is one of the most beautiful, intriguing places on the planet.
 Its volcanoes, ancient Mayan ruins, and sprawling mountain lakes are truly breathtaking (due to the altitude, sometimes literally).
 There is still a wide variation of indigenous peoples, over twenty spoken languages, and an equally diverse selection of produce, plant life, and fauna.
 This is why I am now on my third stint living here.